René of Anjou: Arts

 King René's Tournament Book (Le Livre des tournois or Traicte de la Forme de Devis d'un Tournoi; c.
 1460) describes rules of a tournament.
 The most famous and earliest of the many manuscript copies is kept in the French National Library.
 This is—unusually for a deluxe manuscript—on paper and painted in watercolor.
 It may represent drawings by Barthélemy d'Eyck, intended as preparatory only, which were later illuminated by him or another artist.
 There are twenty-six full and double page miniatures.
 The description given in the book is different from that of the pas d'armes held at Razilly and Saumur; conspicuously absent are the allegorical and chivalresque ornamentations that were in vogue at the time.
 René instead emphasizes he is reporting on ancient tournament customs of France, Germany and the Low Countries, combining them in a new suggestion on how to hold a tournament.
 The tournament described is a melee fought by two sides.
 Individual jousts are only briefly mentioned.

 As a patron, René commissioned translations and retranslations of classical works into French prose.
 These include Strabo, which Guarino da Verona completed in 1458; and Ovid's Metamorphoses by an unknown translator, completed in 1467.

+Rene also kept a theater troupe at his court, led by a jester and playwright Triboulet.
+The duke rewarded Triboulet generously for his talents.